Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 Can my dog run past the invisible fence?

-If your dog runs past the wireless electric fence, you need to retrain him.
+If your dog runs past the wireless electric fence, you must retrain him.
 Don’t punish the dog because that might cause negative behaviors such as disobeying your commands.
 Instead, instill positive reinforcement.

 How far does a wireless electric fence reach?